TeamRizu/outfox-wikijs/dev/mode-support/ksf-support.md

 ```
 ---
 ## ``DIFFICULTY``
 Sets the rating of the chart.
-Otherwise, values from the Difficulty secion above are used.
+Otherwise, values from the Difficulty section above are used.

 Example: